vandrada/csb/parallel/README.md

 disk IO.

     chromo_split your.bam mpileup2snp /Users/Your/VarScan.jar --with-pipe

+If you want the number of processes to be limited to two, you can run the program like this:

+    chromo_split your.bam mpileup2snp /Users/You/VarScan.jar --n-procs=2

 Finally, if there isn't a `varscan.conf` in your working directory, you need to pass the absolute path to a `varscan.conf`